Vartika0611/Finance-Dashboard/README.md

 # Finance Dashboard 💰

-A personal finance management dashboard built with React and Tailwind CSS, designed to help users track income, expenses, and overall financial health.
+A personal finance management dashboard built with React and Tailwind CSS, designed to help users to track income, expenses, and overall financial health.
 It features a clean, responsive interface with dark mode support for comfortable use in any lighting condition.

 Features
 Dashboard Overview – Quick view of total income, total expenses, and current balance with summary cards.